caramel popcorn

 Woman pours popcorn from yellow popper into a brown bowl

-When popping slows, remove the stovetop popcorn popper from the heat and pour the popcorn into a large bowl.
+When popping slows to 1-2 seconds between pops, remove the Popsmith from the heat and pour the popcorn into a large bowl.

 PRO TIP: Getting the caramel to the right temperature is crucial.
 You want it to reach the soft-ball stage, which is around 235-240°F. Use a candy thermometer to monitor the temperature — you won’t regret it.